-Blooms the Chemist Pregabalin is not recommended for use during pregnancy.
+Pregabalin Apotex is not recommended for use during pregnancy.
 However, if you have epilepsy, it is very important to control your fits while you are pregnant.
-If it is necessary for you to take Blooms the Chemist Pregabalin , your doctor can help you decide whether or not to take it during pregnancy.
+If it is necessary for you to take Pregabalin Apotex, your doctor can help you decide whether or not to take it during pregnancy.

 Pregabalin use during the first 3 months of pregnancy may cause birth defects in the unborn child that require medical treatment.
 In a study reviewing data from women in Nordic countries who took pregabalin in the first 3 months of pregnancy, 6 babies in every 100 had such birth defects.
 This compares to 4 babies in every 100 born to women not treated with pregabalin in the study.
 Abnormalities of the face (orofacial clefts), the eyes, the nervous system (including the brain), kidneys and genitals have been reported.